hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Most of the commands in FS shell behave like corresponding Unix commands.
 Differences are described with each of the commands.
 Error information is sent to stderr and the output is sent to stdout.

 If HDFS is being used, `hdfs dfs` is a synonym.

+Relative paths can be used.
+For HDFS, the current working directory is the HDFS home directory `/user/<username>` that often has to be created manually.
+The HDFS home directory can also be implicitly accessed, e.g., when using the HDFS trash folder, the `.Trash` directory in the home directory.

 See the [Commands Manual](./CommandsManual.html) for generic shell options.